wi7a1ian/csharp-cpu-lab/README.md

 1. One core wants to modify the value so it marks it as *exclusive*, which leads to losing the value by the other core (aka *invalidation*).
 1. Value gets modified and goes to the main memory.
 1. The other core has to fetch the value from the memory location once again.

-This happens on level of cache lines = 64 bytes.

 #### Benchmark
 ```